ongsalt/sway/README.md

     - i need to create a new transformer and maybe a new parser too
     - hydration look like pain in the ass
     - think about vite integration or may be we could offload this to `sway/kit` lmao
+- a router (or `sway/kit`, beside from ssr thing this look quite fun to make, especially ts magic for PageData)
 - [realworld](https://github.com/gothinkster/realworld) (frontend only)

 ### Unlikely to implement
 - `:else` block under `#each`
 - transition

 ## Packages
 - [packages/sway](packages/sway) core framework